Motivation and Emotion in High-Risk-Sports

 Supervisor: M.Sc.
 Lisa Hepperle

-Applications for winter semester 2024/25 are currently still possible.
+Applications for summer term 2025 are currently possible.
 Please send a short letter of motivation with a CV and an overview of previous academic achievements to lisa.hepperle(at)tum.de.
-Empirical studies are desired; these can also be integrated into the doctoral project. |
+Empirical studies are welcome; they can also be integrated into the doctoral project if possible. |

 Free topic choice: Yes (only with thematic relevance) |